AnthonyJethro/PO2G/README.md

-Data and intial prompt from PO2G Framework
+Data, Performance Result, and initial prompt from PO2G Framework